Triathlon England Awards 2025 Winner

 Yes.

 Everyone who finishes will receive a finishers medal.
 If you don’t want a medal, we will happily have it back!
 We will have goodies on the finish line for you too!
+Take a look at posters at Race Reg which will tell you all about prizes.

 When will I receive my results?